quartzjer/loopy/README.md

 2. Commit changes after each refinement loop
 3. Use editor feedback as commit messages
 4. Leave you ready to push or create a PR when done

+## TODO

+I'd like to have an outer loop that loads all the existing stories into gemini and asks it to develop a novel new story unlike any existing ones but based on given themes.
+Then the inner loop will write/refine it and create a PR, then kick back out to the outer loop.

 ## Contributing